A library was established at New College’s foundation in 1379.

 Relevant early printed holdings of New College Library within the scope of the English Short Title Catalogue (ESTC) can also be found via this union catalogue (items published between 1473 and 1800, mostly in English and mainly published within the British Isles and North America).

 New College Library’s exceptionally fine collection of incunabula is included within the Incunabula Short Title Catalogue (ISTC).
+Almost all New College Library’s incunables are also helpfully listed in: Dennis E. Rhodes, A Catalogue of Incunabula in all the Libraries of Oxford University outside the Bodleian (Oxford: Clarendon Press, 1982).
 Many of the Library’s incunables are included within the Gesamtkatalog der Wiegendrucke, which provides greater detail about copies than the ISTC but is currently less comprehensive in its coverage.
-Almost all New College Library’s incunables are also helpfully listed in: Dennis E. Rhodes, A Catalogue of Incunabula in all the Libraries of Oxford University outside the Bodleian (Oxford: Clarendon Press, 1982).
+Work is also in progress to create entries for the Library’s incunables in the Material Evidence in Incunabula (MEI) database, a project which enables tracking of the movement of books across Europe and through the centuries.

 The Library is fortunate to hold as many as c.
 400 medieval manuscripts.
-Indeed, New College Library, of all Oxford’s medieval colleges, has the largest collection of manuscript books remaining in situ.
+Indeed, New College Library, of all Oxford’s medieval colleges, has the largest collection of manuscript books remaining in situ—more manuscripts survive from the medieval library of New College than from that of any other Oxford or Cambridge college.
 The College’s founder, William of Wykeham, Bishop of Winchester gave nearly 250 manuscript books, covering theology, philosophy, canon law, and civil law, of which about thirty survive.
 Most of the Library’s manuscripts are in Latin or Greek but the wide range of languages covered by our manuscript holdings also includes: Arabic, Armenian, Burmese, Dutch, English, French, Hebrew, and Syriac.
 Explore our Manuscripts Gallery to view some of our remarkable manuscript treasures.

 New College Library’s manuscript holdings include:

-- Eleventh- and twelfth-century, illuminated Biblical and prophetic texts in Greek;
+- Twelfth- and thirteen-century, illuminated Biblical and prophetic texts in Greek;

-- The celebrated, early thirteenth-century de Brailes Psalter, known as the “New College Psalter” - the most elaborate surviving example of the work of manuscript artist, William de Brailes (fl.
-1230-60), as well as another thirteenth-century illuminated Psalter, written at St Alban’s Abbey;
+- The celebrated, early thirteenth-century de Brailes Psalter, known as the “New College Psalter”—the most elaborate surviving example of the work of manuscript artist, William de Brailes (fl.
+1230–60), as well as another thirteenth-century illuminated Psalter, written for St Albans Abbey;

-- An early fourteenth-century, illuminated Anglo-Norman prose translation of the Apocalypse of St John, of sumptuous artistry - the “New College Apocalypse”;
+- An early fourteenth-century, illuminated Anglo-Norman prose translation of the Apocalypse of St John, of sumptuous artistry - the “New College Apocalypse”, also known as the “Bohun Apocalypse”;

 - A fifteenth-century illustrated manuscript of the Qu’ran;

-- A fifteenth-century illuminated manuscript of Confessio Amantis, the great Middle English poem by John Gower (c.1330-1408), and another fifteenth-century illuminated manuscript of perhaps the greatest Middle English literary text, The Canterbury Tales by Gower’s friend, Geoffrey Chaucer (c.
-1343-1400);
+- A fifteenth-century illuminated manuscript of Confessio Amantis, the great Middle English poem by John Gower (c.
+1330–1408), and another fifteenth-century illuminated manuscript of perhaps the greatest Middle English literary text, The Canterbury Tales by Gower’s friend, Geoffrey Chaucer (c.
+1343–1400), containing textually significant scribal insertions;

-- Fifteenth- and sixteenth-century Dutch, Flemish, and French Books of Hours;
+- Exquisitely illuminated, fifteenth- and sixteenth-century Dutch, Flemish, and French Books of Hours;

 - An annal for 1515 by the Poet Laureate, Bernard André (1450–1522), presented as a New Year’s gift to King Henry VIII;